Chiavenna, Italy

 With the exception of Spanish, I’ve travelled to and done language immersion in all of those places, documenting much of it here on this site.

-A few years ago, I finished my Masters in Applied Linguistics where I was able to spend time researching how people learn their first and second languages.
+I completed my Masters in Applied Linguistics where I was able to spend time researching how people learn their first and second languages.
 This really solidified a lot of what I had already learned through experience but it also opened my eyes to so much more.

 Some of my language missions have caught the attention of the media too including BBC News (here and here).